kanaka/rbt_cfs/README.md

 object/map and generates a string in the task description file format which can then be written to disk as a task desctiption file.

+### License

+This project is licensed under the MPL-2.0 license (see LICENSE.MPL-2.0).